Monday, May 07, 2012

 at what would become the Columbia

-University campus at 116th Street and
+University 116th Street

 On the return trip, the official party